KnowScratcher/QuakeCord/JOURNAL.md

 **Total time spent: 2h**

-# June 3rd: Fix the model once again
+# June 3rd: Fix the model once again.

 So I some how figured out that this support here might not be strong enough to withstand the force installing of push into it, so I add made the support thicker at the bottom to prevent it from breaking.